duduarbel/smartXML/README.md

     - `add_after`: adds an element after the current element
     - `add_as_last_son_of`: adds an element as the last son of the current element
     - `to_string`: converts the current element to a string
+    - `get_path`: gets the path as a string from the root of the XML tree, separated by |
+    - `is_comment` : returns True if the element is a comment

 ### Usage Example